 Tuesday to Saturday open from 18h.

-Attention, kitchen takes the last order already at 21h!
+Attention, the kitchen at Mitani takes the last order at 9pm!

-We recommend to make a reservation by phone, because the Mitani is quickly filled in the narrow opening time with the few seats and only one cook for sushi and one cook for hot food.
-You can reach Mitani by phone for reservations best between 16.30h and 18h on opening days, an online reservation is unfortunately not (yet) available.
+We recommend making a reservation by telephone, as Mitani is quickly full during the limited opening hours with only one chef for sushi and one cook for hot dishes.
+The best time to call Mitani for reservations is between 4.30 pm and 6 pm on opening days, unfortunately there is no online reservation service.

 Vacations and closed days are sometimes not entered on Google, so be careful with spontaneous visits!
 Unfortunately, the Mitani also no longer does a TakeOut.